cifarquhar/battleships/README.md

 ## Determining A Winner

-Players take alternating turns, with the switch happening as part of processing the response to a guess.
+If a player guesses a square which contains an opponent's ship they score a hit, and make another guess.
+If they miss their turn is over.
+The change of turns is handled on the back end as part of processing the response to a guess.
 Before the turn switches the players hit counter is checked, and if it has reached 17 the player is declared the winner.
 Both players are notified by pop-ups.